Nature of project: experimental, software

 For the literature review the student is expected to research the content of the school curriculum for science taught at KS3, the impact of outreach in pre-GCSE education, and the pedagogy behind successful outreach, researching the use of technology in outreach for science communication.

 For this project the student is expected to work with the project supervisor and Trio Sci Cymru team to develop interactive science experiments which complement the school curriculum through inquiry-based activities demonstrating physical phenomena and science applications.
 The focus for this project is on the topic of “Space”, particularly planetary exploration themed hands on examples of science research to engage, improve, and widen participation.
-The student is expected to develop a set of experiments / demonstrations which make use of technology (Planetarium, VR headsets) and hands on activities around the theme of space, which complement the work of the Trio Sci Cymru team.
+The student is expected to develop a set of experiments / demonstrations which make use of technology (Planetarium, VR headsets for example) and hands on activities around the theme of space, which complement the work of the Trio Sci Cymru team.
+The planned activities should also be suitable to be delivered entirely online.
 For each activity documentation should be produced for the student and teacher, describing the scientific and pedagogical rationale of the experiment, how it links to the curriculum and the level.
 Sample results/ outcomes should be included in the documentation.

 A successful project will develop beyond the above in one/some of the following directions: